DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 ### Step 4.
 Checking when the Editbar is rebuilt

-The function is called each time the Editbar rebuilds its set of controls, namely:
+The Editbar calls the function each time it rebuilds its set of controls, namely:

 - on selecting a Diagram item
 - on unselecting an item or selecting more than one item, when the `$default` configuration is applied
 - after loading data into the Diagram or removing all the data

 Modifying the properties of the selected item doesn't rebuild the Editbar.
 In this case the already rendered controls only refresh their values via the [`$setValue`](#redefining-service-properties-of-custom-controls-based-on-basic-controls) service property.
-If a new set of controls is expected, you need to select the item anew, e.g. by selecting another element and then the needed one again.
+To get a new set of controls, select the item anew, e.g. by selecting another element and then the needed one again.

 ## Setting the width of Editbar